 An undertaking may be amended by an instrument in writing signed by the offender and the State mining engineer.

-[Section 101K inserted by No. 68 of 2004 s.
+[Section 101K inserted: No. 68 of 2004 s.
 38.]

 101L.
 Undertaking may be published

 The State mining engineer may cause an undertaking to be published in any manner the State mining engineer thinks fit including —